KhronosGroup/glTF/extensions/Khronos/KHR_materials_common/README.md

 IDs of any property within the `lights` extension property are treated like other glTF IDs, i.e. they are added to the global ID space.

-The `type` property specifies the type of light.
-Valid light types are `directional`, `point`, `spot` and `ambient`.
-A property with name corresponding to the `type` property's value defines the parameter values for the light.
-In the above example, the `directional` property contains an object with a diffuse light color stored in the `color` property.

 ### Adding Light Instances to Nodes